 Was a bit of a lad in the sixties, always in trouble.
 They didn't understand me.
 Loved music, art and sports.

-I and many others have been blogging about mental health in the UK for several years now.
+I and many others like me have been blogging about mental health in the UK for several years now.

 Maybe, someone has started to listen.
 The Government, Health organisations and Local Authorities throughout the UK are putting more money into the system and talking about better accommodation and walk in centres for the mentally ill.
 They still need to do much more, spend more money and get rid of the armchair managers at the top.